FatemeZamanian/yolov5/README.md

 ## Run Demo

-Run this command:
+To run inference on an image Run this command:

 ```
 python detect_image.py --source ./input/cars1.jpg
 ```
-result image saves in `/output` dir.
+downloading models automatically from the latest YOLOv5 release and result image saves in `/output` dir.

 Note that you can pass some other arguments.
 Take a look at `detect_image.py` file.